New York resident dies after eating Stew Leonard's cookie made by Islip baker, officials say

 Cookies United also said “hearts and condolences are first with the family” of the customer, and that it is cooperating with the New York State Department of Agriculture in compliance with all applicable rules and regulations relating to the product.

 According to its website, Cookies United is a wholly-owned subsidiary of United Baking Co., founded in 1994 and based in Shirley.
-It provides “private label baked goods for consumers nationwide” at its Islip bakery.
+It provides “private label baked goods for consumers nationwide” and has operated its Islip bakery since 2014.

+Connecticut-based Stew Leonard's operates seven grocery stores in Connecticut, New Jersey and New York.
+It owns two Long Island locations, in Farmingdale and East Meadow.
+The Connecticut-based company plans on opening a store in Clifton, New Jersey in this summer.

-Stew Leonard's and Cookies Unlimited did not respond to requests for comment.
+While Stew Leonard's and Cookies United addressed the issue in news releases, they did not immediately respond to a request for comment.

-NYS retail theft crackdown ...
-Welcome to Flanders sign ...
-LI medical biller sentencing ...
-Islanders' new head coach

-NYS retail theft crackdown ...
-Welcome to Flanders sign ...
-LI medical biller sentencing ...
-Islanders' new head coach
+Cookie death investigation ...
+Farmingdale State College donation ...
+Huntington blacksmith shop preserved ...
+Islanders new coach

+Cookie death investigation ...
+Farmingdale State College donation ...
+Huntington blacksmith shop preserved ...
+Islanders new coach